 Picture this.
 An old house surrounded by a thick dark forest.
 The house creaks and groans.
 There are trap doors and disappearing floors.
 This week, we'll focus on descriptive writing and how to build suspense and create atmosphere and mood.

 Week 5: The Purple Comb

 Marcia and Fellini cut the most exotic and wild new hairstyles and this week; you are their new assistant.
+Think humour.
 Think characters.
 Think dialogue.
-You are a wiz with a pair of scissors and just think about the stories you can tell afterward.
+You'll be a wiz with a pair of scissors and just think about the stories you can tell afterward.

 Week 6: Squiggles